 Many of the states with Tebow Laws have only recently adopted them.
 The long-term ramifications are still unknown.

 And then there is Louisiana where their recently adopted Tebow Law was deemed unconstitutional and was struck down.

 1. It really is the top of the slippery slope down to more homeschool legislation.

 It's not "fear" that drives the opposition to the Tebow Bill as it is being offered.
 It's the tendency of elected officials and school boards to seek control and knowing the way that 'precedent' can lead to growing consequences.

 It just takes a tiny toehold for government to push its way fully into any area of our lives, so one must weigh the benefits carefully when ceding authority.

-Yes, that Texas homeschooling advocacy group (THSC) does many great things for homeschooling freedom.
-But on this point many, many Texas homeschoolers disagree.
+Sure, THSC does some good things for homeschoolers.
+But on this point many, many Texas homeschoolers have educated themselves and disagree.
 You can see that strong opposition throughout the many homeschool discussion boards in Texas.
 You can see that passionate opposition all over Facebook.

 You can see the opposition in a Petition from 2 legislative sessions ago that had tremendous response in spite of not having corporate funds to promote it.
 THSC has spent all kinds of money lobbying.
 No2Tebow is opposition from ACTUAL Texas homeschool families.